microsoftgraph/dataconnect-solutions/ARMTemplates/MGDC Extraction Pre Reqs/readme.md

 ![](Images/33.png)

 14. Congratulations!
 You just triggered your first Microsoft Graph Data Connect pipeline!
-Once the admin consents to the request the data will be processed and delivered to your storage account.
+The data will be processed and delivered to your storage account.

 ![](Images/34.png)